koendv/t12-958/README_DEVELOPER.md

 This firmware does not use floating point.
 This is a design choice.

-There's enough cpu to run PID in software floating point, if you wish. (tested with [Arduino-PID-Library](https://github.com/br3ttb/Arduino-PID-Library/)
+There's enough cpu to run PID in software floating point.
+Tested with [Arduino-PID-Library(https://github.com/br3ttb/Arduino-PID-Library/)

 ## Settings